Estimation

 We recommend tuning_hyperparameter for deciding the hyperparameters.

-Note that the default upper bound of p is upper_p=18.
-The output tuned::Hyperparameter is the object that needs to be obtained in Step 1. results contains the optimization results.
+Note that the default upper bound of p is upper_p=24.
+The output tuned::Hyperparameter is the object that should be obtained in Step 1. results contains the optimization results.

-If users accept our default values, the function is simplified, that is
+If you accept the default values, the function is simplified to

 tuned, results = tuning_hyperparameter(yields, macros, tau_n, rho)

-yields is a T by N matrix, and T is the length of the sample period.
-N is the number of maturities in data. tau_n is a N-Vector that contains bond maturities in data.
-For example, if there are two maturities, 3 and 24 months, in the monthly term structure model, tau_n=[3; 24]. macros is a T by dP-dQ matrix in which each column is an individual macroeconomic variable. rho is a dP-dQ-Vector.
-In general, rho[i] = 1 if macros[:, i] is in level, or it is set to 0 if the macro variable is differenced.
+yields is a T by N matrix, T is the length of the sample period and N is the number of maturities in the data. tau_n is an N-Vector that contains bond maturities in the data.
+For example, if there are two maturities, 3 and 24 months, in the monthly term structure model, tau_n=[3; 24]. macros is a T by dP-dQ matrix in which each column represents an individual macroeconomic variable. rho is a dP-dQ-Vector.
+In general, rho[i] = 1 if macros[:, i] is in levels, or it is set to 0 if the macro variable is differenced.

 Several relevant points regarding hyperparameter optimization